What is the Difference Between Optical Synchronization and Wire Synchronization in Safety Light Curtains?

 When making a decision, avoid simply chasing “high-end” models.
 Instead, evaluate your installation requirements, environmental conditions, and detection distance to maximize synchronization performance.

-DADISICK Safety Light Curtains provide both optical and wired synchronization options, with customized solutions for different industries.
+DADISICK Safety Light Curtains provide both optical and wire synchronization options, with customized solutions for different industries.
 For wiring diagrams, technical support, and detailed product specifications, visit www.dadisick.com

 or consult our engineering team for tailored recommendations.